ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Displacement
 ------------
 Displacement is the DOF solution for structural analyses.
-Its ``Result`` object can be obtained as follows:
+Its :class:`Displacement <ansys.dpf.post.displacement.Displacement>` object can be with the following:

 .. code:: python